Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 - Created a "cleaned" dictionary of district names and compared against merged TNDOE/ElSi data.
 This appears acceptable

-- Integrated changes into assessments df
+- Integrated changes into assessments.
+All Groovy

+- Regenerated weighted average pivots.
+All Groovy

+- Regenerated lag score pivots with corrected district names.
+All groovy